These scholarships will be awarded to qualified MSW and PhD recipients determined by the School of Social Work Scholarship Awards Committee.

 - A copy of the student’s most recent transcript from Barry University or previous academic institution, including undergraduate transcript.
 A request can be made to the Office of Admissions, Enrollment, and Student Services to provide these documents.

-- A “Thank You” letter to the donor.
+- A “Thank You” letter to Dr. Neta Kolasa.

 All of the above documents must be submitted at the point of application.
 Partial submission of documents will not be accepted.
 Letters of recommendations must be sent to the recipient.
 Special consideration will be given to current and active MSW members of the Social Work Association.

-- Recipients of the Kolasa Scholarship are required to attend the awards reception scheduled for November 21, 2013.
+- Recipients of the Kolasa Scholarship are required to attend the awards reception.
+A date for the reception is announced upon selection of the scholarship recipients.

 - Recipients must attend at least three (3) professional development seminars approved by Program Director; attend two (2) leadership training luncheons at Barry University School of Social Work.